mastqe/LOGO-TSP-Solver/README.md

+### Files
+* `tsps` - specific problem sets from TSPLIB to run with test script
+  * Use filename without .tsp extension
+  * Assumed to be in `../tsplib/`
+* `LOGO-test.sh` - run scaling tests
+  * Pass a number if more than one trial is desired
+* `results.sh` - aggregate results into csv
+  * Pass a file name

-###LOGO : LOcal Gpu Optimization TSP solver, version 0.62
+# LOGO : LOcal Gpu Optimization TSP solver, version 0.62

 If you find this code useful, please cite: